kubernetes/enhancements/keps/sig-storage/NNNN-stateful-set-update-claim-template/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-`volumeClaimUpdateStrategy` is introduce to keep capability of current deployed workloads.
+`volumeClaimSyncStrategy` is introduce to keep capability of current deployed workloads.
 StatefulSet currently accepts and uses existing PVCs that is not created by the controller, So the `volumeClaimTemplate` and PVC can differ even before this enhancement.
 Some users may choose to keep the PVCs of different replicas different.
 We should not block the Pod updates for them.

-If `volumeClaimUpdateStrategy` is `OnDeleteAsync`, then if the template and PVC differs other than mutable fields, and it is not deleting, the PVC is not considered as managed by the StatefulSet.
+If `volumeClaimSyncStrategy` is `Async`, then if the template and PVC differs, and the PVC is not being deleted, the PVC is not considered as managed by the StatefulSet.

 However, a workload may rely on some features provided by a specific PVC, So we should provide a way to coordinate the update.
-That's why we also need `OnDeleteLockStep`.
+That's why we also need `LockStep`.

 We consider a StatefulSet in stable state if all the managed PVCs are capatible with the current template.
 In a stable state, most operations are possible, and we are not actively fixing something.